smazhara/stockade/README.md

 Stockade.mask('and his phone is 555-123-4567.')
 #=> *** his phone is ************.
 ```
-Yes, 'and' looks like PII because there is also a lastname.
+Yes, 'and' looks like PII because it's also a lastname, but this should be fixed.

 ## Implementation